 An American in Scotland, Lea Shaw is forging her path as one of the most promising young voices in classical music today.
-A formidable talent and alumnus of the Royal Conservatoire of Scotland, she is cultivating her skills as an emerging artist and collaborative performer.
+A formidable talent, she is cultivating her skills as an emerging artist and collaborative performer.

-Here you can find her biography, future engagements, listen, look, and get in contact!
+Here you can find her biography and future engagements, listen, look, and get in contact!

 Fergus Hall, 2019

 Lea Shaw is an award-winning Black/BIPOC Mezzo-soprano from Colorado.
-She now lives and works in Scotland, an alumnus of the Royal Conservatoire of Scotland where she received her BMus with Distinction of the First Class, a Masters of Music, and a Masters of Opera from the Alexander Gibson Opera School, with the guidance of Helen Lawson, Susan Bullock and Rachel Nicholls.
+She now lives and works in Scotland as an Emerging Artist for Scottish Opera.
+An alumnus of the Royal Conservatoire of Scotland, she received her BMus with Distinction of the First Class, a Masters of Music, and a Masters of Opera from the Alexander Gibson Opera School, with the guidance of Helen Lawson, Susan Bullock and Rachel Nicholls.
 At the age of 25, she is among the youngest to have graduated from this degree pathway.

 An accomplished soloist in opera, concert and improvisation, she has performed both locally and worldwide with repertoire spanning from Handel and Bach’s oratorios and operas and the works of Mozart, Rossini, Purcell, Strauss, and Humperdinck, to the works of Britten, Korngold, Bernstein, Vaughan Williams, Ravel, Turnage, Eastman, and Schoenberg’s Pierrot Lunaire and Maxwell Davies’ The Medium.
-She has worked with Marin Alsop, Martyn Brabbins, John Butt, Sir Andrew Davies, and has created works with Stuart Macrae and James Macmillan in close collaboration.
+She has worked with Marin Alsop, Martyn Brabbins, John Butt, Sir Andrew Davies, Sir Thomas Allen, and Dame Janet Baker, and has created works with Stuart Macrae and James Macmillan in close collaboration.

 Lea’s awards include the Jean Highgate Competition (highly Commended, 2014), the Kathleen Ferrier Bursary Competition (representing RCS), the Governor’s Recital Prize for Chamber music (winner, 2017), the Leonie Kayser Prize for Singing (winner, 2017), the Norma Grieg French Song Prize and Ramsay Calder Debussy Prize (winner 2017), the Hugh S. Robertson Prize for Scots Song (second place, 2018), the Ye Cronies Opera Competition (Highly commended, 2020) and the Clonter Opera prize (commended, 2021).
 She received the 2014 Winnie Busfield Prize for Singing, the 2018 Musicians Company Silver Medal, support from the Sybil Tutton Opera Award, the Maurice Taylor Opera Scholarship, and is a Dewar Arts Awardee.